-While assistantships and fellowships are limited to full-time students, scholarships are available to outstanding full-time and part-time graduate students.
-Scholarships are administered through the dean of graduate studies, Dr. Paul Bernstein, who should be contacted by interested prospective students.
+While assistantships and fellowships are limited to full-time students, quarterly scholarships are also available to outstanding part-time graduate students.
+Scholarships are administered quarterly through the dean of graduate studies, Dr. Paul Bernstein, who should be contacted by interested prospective students.

-Other forms of financial aid such as loans and grants should be investigated through the Graduate Business Office and the director of financial aid in the Office of Financial Aid.
+Need-based forms of financial aid such as loans and grants should be investigated through the director of financial aid in the Office of Financial Aid.